RedisBloom/RedisBloom/docs/commands/tdigest.byrevrank.md

-Retrieves, for each input reverse rank, an estimation of the value (floating-point) with that reverse rank.
+Returns, for each input reverse rank, an estimation of the value (floating-point) with that reverse rank.

 Multiple estimations can be retrieved in a signle call.